Make A Difference! Get Involved At Durham Tech!

 An honor society recognizing outstanding students in the Spanish curriculum.
 One of the society's goals is to To encourage a greater interest in and a deeper understanding among college students of Hispanic cultures.

-Spectrum is an organization whose mission is to advocate for and support the needs of Lesbian, Gay, Bisexual, Transgender, Intersex, Queer, Questioning, and Allies people on the DTCC campus.
+Spectrum is an organization whose mission is to advocate for and support the needs of Lesbian, Gay, Bisexual, Transgender, Intersex, Queer, Questioning, and Allied people on the Durham Tech campus.
 Spectrum provides a framework to raise awareness through educational advocacy and community involvement while working to dismantle oppression in all its forms.

 Student Nurse's Organization